Irreducible characters with bounded root Artin conductor: Number fields with infinite -class field tower

 \end{cor} An open problem now is to improve the constant $C$.

 \textbf{Acknowledgements}.
-The author thanks to Eduardo Friedman for suggesting this problem and for helpful advice.
-The author also thanks Bill Allombert, Yuri Bilu, Mariela Carvacho and Andrea Vera for useful discussions.
-The author was partially supported by Red Iberoamericana de Teor\'ia de N\'umeros and IdEx-Universit\'e de Bordeaux (credits of Benjamin Matschke).
+This research was partially supported by the ``Red Iberoamericana de Teor\'ia de N\'umeros'', ECOS-CONICYT grant 170022 ``Explicit Arithmetic Geometry'' and IdEx-Universit\'e de Bordeaux (credits to Benjamin Matschke).
+The author would like to thank Eduardo Friedman for suggesting this problem and his helpful advice.
+The author also thanks Bill Allombert, Yuri Bilu, Mariela Carvacho, Milton Espinoza and Andrea Vera for useful discussions.
+Finally, the author thanks the referees for the comments and in particular for suggesting Proposition 3 and Theorem 14.
 While working on this project, the author visited the ICMAT Madrid and IMB Bordeaux.